-Landshypotek Bank's loans to the public totalled SEK 76.4 billion and all lending takes place in Sweden.
+Landshypotek Bank's loans to the public totalled SEK 83.0 billion and all lending takes place in Sweden.
 Historically, lending mainly encompasses individuals resident in the countryside against collateral in immovable property, primarily agricultural and forest properties.
-Credit risk is the most significant risk for Landshypotek Bank.
-Therefore, the bank has clear rules for credit risk management.
-The credit portfolio has grown by SEK 14.6 billion since 2014, corresponding to average lending growth of 4.4 percent per year over the past five years.
-Average lending per bank customer amounted to SEK 1.7 million.
-The exposure-weighted LTV ratio was 42 percent for lending related to collateral in agricultural and forest properties and 45 percent for lending related to collateral in houses.
+However in 2020, most growth was in lending where security comprised collateral in houses, which grew to slightly more than SEK 11.5 billion (7.0).
+The credit portfolio has grown by SEK 21.3 billion since 2015, corresponding to average lending growth of 6.1 percent per year.
+Average lending per bank customer amounted to SEK 1.8 million.
+The exposure weighted LTV ratio was 42.7 percent for lending related to collateral in agricultural and forest properties and 45 percent for lending related to collateral in houses.
 The bank uses the IRB approach to cover the capital adequacy requirements for more than 99 percent of the exposure value in the credit portfolio and attributes loans within the IRB approach to the following exposure classes Retail - real estate collateral and Corporates.
-The exposure value for both these exposure classes totalled SEK 77.0 billion.
+The exposure value for both these exposure classes totalled SEK 83.4 billion.